trimstray/nginx-admins-handbook/doc/RULES.md

   > The most predictable solution is include your file with all headers at the `location` level.
 So, you should only include it in each individual `location` where you want these headers to be sent.

-  > In my opinion, also good solution is use an include file with your global headers and add it to the `http` context.
+  > In my opinion, also good solution is use an include file with your global headers and add it to the `http` context (however, then you duplicate the rules unnecessarily).
 You should also set up other include file with your server/domain specific configuration (but always with your global headers!
 You have to repeat it in the lowest contexts) and add it to the `server/location` contexts.

   > There are additional solutions to this, such as using an alternative module ([headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module)) to define specific headers in you `server` or `location` blocks.